 There can be a wide variety of these types of companies.
 You can either go with those that have added Bitcoin to their balance sheet, allow paying for services with Bitcoin, or directly buys and hold Bitcoin for investment purposes.

-Good examples of these companies include Tesla and MicroStrategy, which recently invested heavily in Bitcoin.
-The electric car manufacturer bought $1.5 billion worth of Bitcoin and will soon be accepting the coin as payment for its cars and related services.
+Good examples of these companies include Tesla and MicroStrategy, which invested heavily in Bitcoin.
+MicroStrategy bought $3 billion worth of Bitcoin and the electric car manufacturer owns more than $200 million worth of Bitcoin.

 Financial institutions such as PayPal have also shown interest in Bitcoin.
-The company has announced that it will soon accept Bitcoin for transactions and is even acquiring Bitcoin-related companies.
+The company has announced that it accepts Bitcoin for transactions and is even acquiring Bitcoin-related companies.
 For instance, just recently, PayPal announced that it will be buying crypto-security firm Curv.

 So, if you want to indirectly invest in Bitcoin, these are just a few examples of companies you should look out for.
 Of course, if you want closer conduct, you can invest in companies that directly deal with cryptocurrencies, such as exchanges or trading platforms.